vfarah-if/NodeTestKit/README.md

 # 📌 Summary

 Clear and deliberate communication isn’t ancillary to architecture—it’s foundational.
 Recognising the impact of organisational structure on technical structure helps avoid accidental complexity and encourages intentional system design.
+Checkout the [Pull request](https://github.com/vfarah-if/NodeTestKit/pull/1/commits) example on a simple add kata for a basic take on this.